 It makes more sense to create good decluttering habits in your children as early as possible – so that they not only enjoy what they have, but also don’t have too much that they get overwhelmed.

-- Never declutter anything without your kids approval.
+#2 – Never declutter kids toys without their approval.
 This only leads to mistrust down the line.
 (Unless they are teeny tiny, of course…).

-- Get them involved – because Kids love to be involved in the process of decluttering and they can be a huge help (the key is not to overload them with too much responsibility otherwise it will lead to tantrums).
+#3 – Get them involved – because kids love to be involved in the process of decluttering and they can be a huge help (the key is not to overload them with too much responsibility otherwise it will lead to tantrums).

-- This is also a great opportunity to teach them about the importance of giving to others who may not be as fortunate as they are.
+#4 – This is also a great opportunity to teach them about the importance of giving to others who may not be as fortunate as they are.
+It’s the perfect idea for what to do with unwanted toys.

 - Less overwhelm – If you open the pantry and see loads of different ingredients in it, you can feel like there’s too much choice.
 What to have for dinner is so hard.
 If there were just a few items – or a meal plan – then that choice would be eased.
 That’s what having less toys will do for your children.
-They’ll find it easier to play because there’s less to deal with
+They’ll find it easier to play because there’s less to deal with.
+Excess toys cause decision fatigue.

 - Less mess.
 For you AND them, when playing AND when tidying up.
 It’s a win all round!